emmt/OIFITS.jl/README.md

                     # matches insname
   ```

-  matching of names follows FITS conventions that case of letters and trailing
+  Matching of names follows FITS conventions that case of letters and trailing
   spaces are ignored.
 An error is thrown if the index (integer or name) is not
   valid.
 The `get` method can be used to provide a default value, for
   instance: